nilsso/math538-project/paper.md

-project we will first explore ways in which to translate musical melodies into real-valued numerical sequences, and second we will study these sequences by applying familiar fractal dimension metrics in an attempt to explore fractal patterns in music and build insight into "fractal music" really means.
+project we will first explore ways in which to translate musical melodies into real-valued numerical sequences, and second we will study these sequences by applying familiar fractal dimension metrics in an attempt to explore fractal patterns in music and build insight into what "fractal music" really means.

 <!-- Introduction -->